talitz/calculate/README.md

 With this following mechanism we are achieving the following advantages:
 1) Isolation
-2) "Clean" Dependencies
+2) "Clean" Dependencies per feature - only the needed dependencies will be stored (not twice, Artifactory is a checksum based storage - https://jfrog.com/article/checksum-based-storage/)
-3) Deploy your application without outside noise
+3) Deploy your application without "outside noise"
-4) Configure a specific watch on build
+4) Configure a specific watch on the build using Xray

 # Deletion Mechanism - Scaling Up
 But is this solution scalable?
 What happens when we grow, and develop hundreds of features? that creates quite a mess in artifactory.
 Some features might get old and not relevant, pushed way back to master and can be deleted.
 Well, we have a solution for that as well.